paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-003-federal-reserve-system.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “the act of December 23, 1913, known as the Federal Reserve Act,” and “said act,” respectively, meaning act Dec.
 23, 1913, ch.
 6, 38 Stat.
-251, as amended.
-For complete classification of this Act to the Code, see References in Text note set out under [section 226 of this title](./chapter-003-federal-reserve-system.md#section-226) and Tables.
+251. For complete classification of this Act to the Code, see References in Text note set out under [section 226 of this title](./chapter-003-federal-reserve-system.md#section-226) and Tables.

 Subchapter VIII of chapter 3 of this title, referred to in text, was in the original “section nine of said Federal reserve Act”.
 Section 9 is classified generally to subchapter VIII (§ 321 et seq.) of chapter 3 of this title.